azza0x1a/firefox-poc-download/README.md

-﻿# Firefox Android Download Spoofing POC
+﻿# Chrome Android Download Spoofing POC

 ## Vulnerability: Download Origin Spoofing
 This demonstrates a download spoofing vulnerability in Firefox Android where malicious APK appears to come from trusted origin.